 Statement of Faith

 St Michael’s Church (the Parish) is an Anglican congregation in the Diocese of South Carolina.
 Our Vision is to “transform hearts through Jesus Christ.”
 We are committed to the fulfillment of our vision by way of mission to our Homes, the Holy City, the Hurting Coast and the Hungering World.
-As the Vestry of St Michael’s Church in the Protestant Episcopal Church in the Diocese of South Carolina, we ascribe to the following as our core doctrine:
+As the Vestry of St Michael’s Church in the Diocese of South Carolina, we ascribe to the following as our core doctrine:

 A belief in the Triune God: Father, Son and Holy Spirit; three distinct persons co-equal in glory and coeternal in majesty and of one substantial Godhead, such that there are not three gods but one God;

 A belief in the Holy Scriptures as divine revelation, trustworthy, carrying the full measure of His authority, containing all things necessary to salvation, and to be submitted to in all matters of faith and practice of life;

 A belief in the One Savior of mankind, Jesus Christ, who in His person is both fully God and fully man; of one substance with the Father as regards His Godhead, and at the same time of one substance with us as regards His manhood;

 A belief in the perfect obedience of Christ; His true and actual suffering, his substitutionary and atoning death on the cross, and His bodily resurrection and ascension as the only means given for our salvation and reconciliation with God;

 A belief in faith alone as the only grounds for the merits of Christ being imputed to us for our justification before God (justification by grace alone through faith alone in Christ alone), leading to good works empowered by the Holy Spirit;